mre/endler.dev/content/2024/the-dying-web/index.md

 Performance and privacy aside, I just don't know how people can cope with Chrome's limited customizability.
 It's hilarious to watch people with 200 tabs named "G", "Y", or "X" struggle to find that one document they opened a week ago.

-In comparison, vertical tabs  on Firefox with addon-ons like [Sidebery](https://addons.mozilla.org/en-US/firefox/addon/sidebery/) will make Chrome look like a toy.
+In comparison, vertical tabs on Firefox with add-ons like [Sidebery](https://addons.mozilla.org/en-US/firefox/addon/sidebery/) make Chrome look like a toy.

 Anyhow, Chrome.